christianb/cv/docs/index.md

 - Develop the whitelabel Zattoo App available for Mobile, AndroidTV and FireTV
 - Increase testability using MVP and Dagger2
 - Integrate RxJava and Room for reactive data observation
-- Fix more than 1800 Lint issues
-- Integration of Crashlytics
 - Android Dev Team size: 3 - 7

 ### **Junior/Mid Android Developer** @ [Zalando](https://corporate.zalando.com/en/newsroom) _(2013 - 2016)_
  _Zalando is a leading European online platform for fashion and lifestyle._
 - Developed and published the very first Zalando Shopping Android App 1.0
-- Developed the Zalon Android App
-- Developing Backend API (Java / Spring)
+- Developed the Zalon Android App + Backend API (Java / Spring)
-- Mentor for new employes.
 - Migrate from custom HTTP implementation to Retrofit
-- Increase testability
 - Separating App in layers and applying Clean Architecture
 - Android Dev Team size: 3 - 12